Simple tunable phase-locked lasers for quantum technologies: Application note: lasers for Rb gray molasses

-To most easily obtain the two laser frequencies for the MOT, normal molasses and gray molasses, a $\approx 100\,$mW repump laser can be locked to the $F=I-1/2\leftrightarrow F'=I+1/2$ transition, and a small portion of modulated light from this SL creates an AL that can be red-detuned from approximately $B-A$ to $B$ (Fig.~\ref{fig:rb_levs}), using the EOM modulation frequency.
-To be specific, for $^{87}$Rb the D$_2$ SL laser needs a sub-Doppler lock to the $F=1\leftrightarrow F'=2$ transition (e.g.\ using hyperfine pumping spectroscopy \cite{Smith2004}), and we wish the AL to amplify only the red sideband of the fiber EOM in the range of 6.58 to 6.83$\,\textrm{GHz}$.
-This produces a phase-locked cooling transition beam which can be combined with the repump beam for all stages of cooling.

-For GM using the D$_2$ atomic line, e.g.\ $^{40}$K \cite{Bruce_2017:40k}, $^{87}$Rb \cite{Rosi2018} and Cs \cite{Hsiao18:cs} (but diodes don't currently exist for Na \cite{Shi_2018}), our laser system tunability means that the \textit{same} D$_2$ laser system can be used for regular magneto-optical trapping and optical molasses, prior to GM cooling, obviating the need for an additional GM laser system which is sometimes used \cite{Boiron1995}.
+For GM using the D$_2$ atomic line, e.g.\ $^{40}$K \cite{Bruce_2017:40k}, $^{87}$Rb \cite{Rosi2018} and Cs \cite{Hsiao18:cs}, or even the Li D$_1$ line \cite{Burchianti14:li6, grier13:li7}, our laser system tunability means that the \textit{same} laser system can be used for regular magneto-optical trapping and optical molasses, prior to GM cooling, obviating the need for an additional GM laser system which is sometimes used \cite{Boiron1995}.
 While applications are not limited to this species, our D$_2$ line laser system is tested with GM cooling of Rb in mind.
 For parameters relevant for other alkali metal species see the general level diagram and table in Fig.~\ref{fig:rb_levs}.